 - "The whole point of having a dragon is to tell the vorld you have a dragon!
 Vhy did you keep it a secret?!"

-- Take That!: "Supercalafragalistic-expialawacky" can best be summed up by Mike's second stanza:Mike: (dressed as Uncle Sam) I'm the government, I'm the government, I'm the reason nothing works!
+- Take That!: "Supercalifragilistic-expialawacky" can best be summed up by Mike's second stanza:Mike: [singing, dressed as Uncle Sam] I'm the government, I'm the government, I'm filled with bloat and perks!
+I'm the government, I'm the government — I'm the reason nothing works!